- What Are Options?

 Why Trade Options?

-At the end of the day, it is considered a safe investment in fact, for an option buyer, they are far less risky than trading the underlying.
+Options are considered a safe investment for an option buyer, and are far less risky than trading the underlying instruments because your downside is limited to the premium you paid.
 For a seller, the downside risks, too, are less than that of being wrong on a spot trade, as the option seller gets to set the strike price according to his risk appetite, and he earns a premium for having taken the risk.
 Options do require an initial investment of time, to get to know the product.

 Express any market view

-Perhaps the most unique advantage of options is that one can express almost any market view, by combining long and short call and put options, and long or short spot positions.
-The trader is bearish on USDJPY, but not sure?
+Perhaps the most unique advantage of options is that one can express almost any market view, by combining long and short call and put options and long or short spot positions.
+The trader is bearish on USDJPY, but he is still not sure.
 He can buy a put option for his target expiration date, sit back and relax.
 Whether USDJPY goes up or down tomorrow, he is safe in his position all the way to the expiration date.
-If he turns to be right, spot is lower than the strike price by at least the premium value, he will earn profits.
+If he turns out to be right, spot is lower than the strike price by at least the premium value, he will earn profits.

-Options are a great tool for any trader who invests just a little time to understand how they work.
+Options are a great tool for any trader who invests some time to understand how they work.
 AvaTrade offers a full education section accessed directly from the trading platform

 Vanilla Options with AvaTrade

-AvaOptions is not only a leading platform for trading options, but also one that was built with the client in mind.
+AvaOptions is not only a leading platform for trading options but also one that was built with the client in mind.
 The platform has embedded tools that are available to all clients, and their purpose is to guide and assist you every step of the way.
 Moreover, the platform is simple to understand and use.
-This is done, amongst other ways, by allowing you to shape the display and tools based on your desire, and thus create the platform to help you succeed.
+Is it highly customizable and contains the key strategies in-built.